luyadev/luya/docs/guide/ngrest-plugins.md

 });
 ```

-Now in order to use the custom `TestPlugin` in your [NgRest Config Model](ngrest-model.md) you can define an extra Field which takes care of getting (list) and setting (update/create) the value in your `admin\ngrest\base\Model` ActiveRecord class model.
+Now in order to use the custom `TestPlugin` in your [NgRest config model](ngrest-model.md) you can define an extra field which takes care of getting (list) and setting (update/create) the value in your `admin\ngrest\base\Model` ActiveRecord class model.

 ```php
 class Product extends \luya\admin\ngrest\base\NgRestModel